Above: Peter Bartram launching Headline Murder (JHP Roundfire Books imprint) at City Books, Hove.

 We will send you a notification nine months before publication date, encouraging you to approach local bookshops and organize a book launch.
 For further advice/help on hosting an event, please use the Author Forum in the section under Marketing and Publicity on Events/Signings.

-We have an events co-ordinator who responds to requests from event organizers.
-If we are contacted by an event organiser the co-ordinator will ascertain the type of event and what is required of you.
-She will then pass on the organizer's email address to you.
-Last year we had around 300 book signing events out of 500 approaches, and we found that the arrangements were best made by you.
+If we are contacted by an event organiser we will then pass on the organizer's email address to you.
+Last year we had around 300 book-signing events out of 500 approaches, and we found that the arrangements were best made by you.
 Bookstores are more interested in you than us – and usually want to deal with the author directly.
 The organizer needs to speak with you directly about the details – when it’s going to be, how many are likely to come, whether you’re going to speak or not, when you have to finish by, how they want to receive the books, and so on.
+If a bookstore wants to know how to get books for an event, see Chapter 16: Ordering – Advising bookstores.

 We support events by offering good discounts, designing posters and flyers, printing sufficient books, crediting retailers with returned stock, and suggesting venues in our Contacts database, but we don’t contribute to the cost otherwise.